Alzheimer's Disease Clinical Trials: Caregivers Are the Link to Patient Recruitment Success

 Alzheimers.gov is a federally sponsored resource site with multi-tiered support, including information on joining clinical trials.
 While there is currently no definitive cure for Alzheimer’s, great strides are being made in the conduct of clinical research.
 Biogen’s recent announcement that it is resurrecting a drug that the company had previously classified as having failed and is asking the Food and Drug Administration to approve, is escalating interest.

-Increasingly, many individuals and their families are turning to clinical trials as a healthcare option, to participate in groundbreaking therapies and treatments to stem the tide of symptoms of this debilitating, progressive, disease.
+Increasingly, many individuals and their families are turning to clinical trials as a healthcare option in order to participate in groundbreaking therapies or treatments to stem the tide of symptoms of this debilitating, progressive, disease.
 There are studies that work to find improved methods of diagnosis, and others that focus on understanding quality of life issues for patients and caregivers, alike.

 AARP Family Caregiving offers free care guides, legal checklists, an online community and other caregiver support options, starting with a simple three-point questionnaire to target caregivers’ unique needs.